Chinatown, Chicago: Relocation South

 Economically, by the 1930s, a large portion of Chinese businesses in the new Chinatown were large grocery stores stocking imported goods.
 Through transnational associations, these initial Chinese-owned stores substantiated a strong link between Chicago's Chinatown, other Chinatowns in the United States, and even East Asia itself.
 For example, the Moy-owned Hip Lung Yee Kee company on Wentworth Avenue facilitated communication between associations in San Francisco, Chicago, and Hong Kong.
 The grocery stores in Chinatown at this time also had a very important role locally.
 They employed over six hundred Chinese locals, and they functioned as hotels and banks as well.
 Otherwise, Chinese restaurants were supremely important to the economy of Chinatown in this period.
 By 1930, there were at least eleven restaurants located in the new Chinatown.
 Often, these restaurants were places of fine dining, and, because of this, they also acted as gathering places to connect Chinatown’s elites with the elites of Chicago in general.
 For example, Mong Long Fo's restaurant was the site of a publicized meeting between two members of the Moy clan and three of Chicago's white elite.
-Overall, however, the economic situation for many Chinese in the new Chinatown remained the same as in the old Chinatown.
+Overall, however, the economic situation for many Chinese people in the new Chinatown remained the same as in the old Chinatown.
 The majority of Chinatown's residents were poorly-educated immigrants who made their livings through low-skill, manual labor or through restaurant-related work.
 In turn, the wealthy merchant families still wielded immense power in the area, with the Moys wielding the most.

 Numerous important buildings and structures in Chinatown arose in the area during this early period.
 The Canal Street railroad bridge, built in 1914, remains a tall vertical structure in the backdrop of Chinatown.
 The Hung Mun building in Chicago was and is still inhabited by the Chicago branch of the Hung Mun Association.
 While it only occupied the building starting in the 1920s, the local branch of the association played an active role in the 1911 revolution that founded the Chinese Republic.
-The Won Kow Building was built from 1926-1927 by the same architects that designed the On Leong Merchant Association Building.
+The Won Kow Building was built from 1926–1927 by the same architects that designed the On Leong Merchant Association Building.
 As can be expected, it shares many of the same design characteristics as the former building, and it has since housed a restaurant in the building that is the oldest restaurant in Chinatown.
 Finally, reflecting the prominence of the Moy clan once again, the Moy Association Building still stands as one of the more impressive and beautiful buildings in Chinatown.
 It was originally built in 1928 and added onto in 1932.
 Like the On Leong Merchant Association Building and the Won Kow Building, the Moy Association building was designed by Michaelsen and Rognstad.